The Internet Is Canceled Thanks to Ted Cruz's Zodiac Killer Joke

 After Sasee tweeted a reference to the conspiracy theory that links Cruz's father to the assassination of President John F. Kennedy in response to a user who wrote, "If I were sitting with the son of the guy who killed Kennedy I might do worse than spill some Dr. Pepper," Cruz supplied a viral joke of his own.

-"Full disclosure: I was wearing my "Lee Harvey Oswald Was Framed" t-shirt," Sasee wrote, prompting Cruz to post a photo of one of the Zodiac Killer's infamous coded letters.
+"Full disclosure: I was wearing my 'Lee Harvey Oswald Was Framed' t-shirt," Sasee wrote, prompting Cruz to post a photo of one of the Zodiac Killer's infamous coded letters.
 This was a reference to the long-running — but completely unsubstantiated — rumor that Cruz himself is the unidentified serial killer.

 The Internet, of course, couldn't keep it together in the wake of his mock confession.
 "We had a good run, y’all - the Internet was fun - but it is done now," one user wrote in reply.